 What has you most excited about LE Audio?

-It’s definitely the rekindling of innovation by LE Audio and the many more advances in the wings that will propel Bluetooth® technology from simply replacing wires to knitting together networks of devices by serving as an OS.
-LE Audio’s most impactful feature is bringing audio and data together natively in one radio for the first time in an interoperable manner, making dual-mode solutions based on proprietary profiles seem somewhat quaint and Rube Goldberg esque.
+It’s definitely the rekindling of innovation by Bluetooth LE Audio and the many more advances in the wings that will propel Bluetooth® technology from simply replacing wires to knitting together networks of devices by serving as an OS.
+Bluetooth LE Audio’s most impactful feature is bringing audio and data together natively in one radio for the first time in an interoperable manner, making dual-mode solutions based on proprietary profiles seem somewhat quaint and Rube Goldberg esque.
 Having audio and telemetry side by side on the same radio hardware and protocol makes it easy for developers to combine the two and incorporate audio modalities into all sorts of novel devices, numbering way beyond just the smartphones and headphones we see today.
 In turn, that will bring music, communication, and voice touchpoints to even more parts of end-users’ lives in ways we can’t even imagine yet.
-And because much real-time biometric and sensing telemetry can be just as easily carried over the same isochronous channels that were created for LE Audio, it’s only a matter of time before such profiles are created for Bluetooth technology to deliver far richer experiences that are possible only with networks of devices working together to benefit the end user.
+And because much real-time biometric and sensing telemetry can be just as easily carried over the same isochronous channels that were created for Bluetooth LE Audio, it’s only a matter of time before such profiles are created for Bluetooth technology to deliver far richer experiences that are possible only with networks of devices working together to benefit the end user.

-LE Audio’s most impactful feature is bringing audio and data together natively in one radio for the first time in an interoperable manner.
+Bluetooth LE Audio’s most impactful feature is bringing audio and data together natively in one radio for the first time in an interoperable manner.

 Can you share more about LC3?